rameshsunkara/go-rest-api-example/README.md

 - [ ] Improve data model and add more fields
 - [ ] Add git hooks for pre-commit and pre-push

-### References
+## References

 - [gin-boilerplate](https://github.com/Massad/gin-boilerplate)
 - [go-rest-api](https://github.com/qiangxue/go-rest-api)
 - [go-base](https://github.com/dhax/go-base)

-### Contribute
+## Contribute

 - Please feel free to Open PRs
 - Please create issues with any problem you noticed
 - Please suggest any improvements

+## What it is not ?

+- This isn't a complete solution for all your needs.
+It's more like a basic template to kickstart your project.
+- This isn't the best place to begin if you want to make an online store.
+What I've provided is just a simple tool for managing data through an API.

-#### Why this ?
+## Why this ?

-I ventured into creating my own open-source boilerplate repository for several reasons:
+I embarked on the endeavor of crafting my own open-source boilerplate repository for several reasons:

-1. After years of crafting Full Stack applications using ReactJS and JVM-based languages, I found existing boilerplate's are either too much or too little.
-   Hence, I decided to develop my own while adhering to the principles and guidelines of Go.
-   While you may notice similarities with popular Go boilerplate templates, I've tailored this repository to align more closely with my preferences and experiences.
-   (Apologies if I inadvertently missed crediting any existing templates.)
+After years of developing Full Stack applications utilizing ReactJS and JVM-based languages, I observed that existing boilerplates tended to be either excessive or insufficient for my needs.
+Consequently, I resolved to construct my own, while adhering rigorously to the principles and guidelines of Go.
+While similarities with popular Go boilerplate templates may be evident, I have customized this repository to better align with my preferences and accumulated experiences.
+(My apologies if I inadvertently overlooked crediting any existing templates.)

-2. I desired the freedom to handpick the tools for essential functionalities like Routing, Logging, and Configuration Management, ensuring they align perfectly with my preferences and requirements.
+I yearned for the autonomy to meticulously select the tools for fundamental functionalities such as Routing, Logging, and Configuration Management, ensuring seamless alignment with my personal preferences and specific requirements.

-3. Creating my own version allows me complete control to adapt and update the boilerplate according to the specific needs and demands of my professional work.
-This flexibility enables me to continually refine and optimize the repository based on evolving project requirements.